-ACTIONS: Madison County CAT: The team held its third annual Pregnancy and Infant Loss Remembrance Day event to commemorate fetal and infant loss in the community with 75 to 100 people attending the event.
-The event included a local minister speaking; opportunities for families to write a message to their baby, a slideshow, with pictures and poems from families to honor their babies, and a balloon release after the event.
+ACTIONS: The CAT in Madison County held its fourth annual Pregnancy and Infant Loss Remembrance Day event to commemorate fetal and infant loss in the community with 75 to 100 people attending the event.
+The event included a local minister speaking; opportunities for families to write a message to their baby; a slideshow, with pictures and poems from families to honor their babies; and a balloon release after the event.
 Grief support is provided to the families who have experienced a loss in the region, primarily through the "Healing Hearts for Baby Loss of North Alabama" Facebook page and the local Resolve Through Sharing (RTS) grief support group.
-The Facebook page has approximately 120 friends and is maintained by two of the "friends," one of which is a mother who has experienced a loss.
+The Facebook page has approximately 175 friends and is maintained by two of the "friends", one of which is a mother who has experienced a loss.
 RTS meets monthly and members participate in the annual Pregnancy and Infant Loss Remembrance Day event.